-32% Of Organizations Reportedly Have Information Leaks, But 60% Are Completely Unaware Of How Many Incidents May Be Occurring
+32% of Organizations Reportedly Have Information Leaks, But 60% Are Completely Unaware of How Many Incidents May Be Occurring

 Thru’s Annual Information Management and Intellectual Property Survey Reveals The Implications of Sharing Sensitive Information With Inconsistent Levels of Monitoring, Auditing And Policy Enforcement

-Thru, the global leader in critical messaging solutions, today announced the findings of its Annual Information Management and Intellectual Property Benchmark Study.
+Irving, Texas, April 14, 2008 – Thru, the global leader in critical messaging solutions, today announced the findings of its Annual Information Management and Intellectual Property Benchmark Study.
 The survey polled 55 corporate professionals to gauge how organizations are sharing sensitive information and the level of importance they place on implementing processes to manage, monitor and protect it.
 Significant findings indicated:

 Organizations are widely sharing intellectual property electronically, yet 37% considered electronic communication to be unsafe.

 32% of respondents admitted to being aware of information leaks that have occurred at their companies, however, 60% are completely unaware of how many unreported incidents may be occurring.